You can build an OpenNebula cloud on KVM, VMware, LXC, or Firecracker using our official packages for your favorite Linux distribution.

-If you are creating a cloud on KVM, LVM or VMware vCenter, you can build OpenNebula from the source code or download the packages for your favorite Linux distribution.
-You can always evaluate OpenNebula first by using vOneCloud—our virtual appliance for VMware vSphere—or miniONE—our deployment tool for installing a single-node KVM or LXD cloud inside a virtual machine or physical host.
+Remember that you can always evaluate OpenNebula first by using vOneCloud—our virtual appliance for VMware customers—or miniONE—our deployment tool for installing a single-node KVM, LXC, or Firecraker cloud inside a virtual machine or physical host.

-Access more than 40 ready-to-use service appliances with simple, deployable services, and all the necessary packages already installed.
+Access more than 40 virtual service appliances ready to deploy and with all the necessary packages already installed.

 OpenNebula has an active Community of users that provide support to each other on a best-effort basis.